agarie/vector-field-histogram/README.md

 This is an implementation of the [Vector Field Histogram](http://en.wikipedia.org/wiki/Vector_Field_Histogram) algorithm, developed by J. Borenstein and Y.Koren in 1990.

-I'm going to use this in a project for my real-time systems class at Embry-Riddle Aeronautical University, where we're using ARM microcontrollers.
-That explains why this is a C implementation (I also don't like C++).
+I used this in a project for my real-time systems class at Embry-Riddle Aeronautical University.

+Eventually, I'll add support to the VFH+ and VFH-star algorithms.
 ## To do

 + Complete the parameter list with descriptions.